ZekiAhmed/InterTechHub/bke_s1_api/README.md

 ## Installing

-A step by step series of examples that tell you how to get a development env running
+A step by step guide that tell you how to get a development env running

-- Clone this repository (https://github.com/ZekiAhmed/InterTechHub.git) or download the zipfile.
+- Clone this repository (https://github.com/ZekiAhmed/InterTechHub.git) or download the zipfile (https://github.com/ZekiAhmed/InterTechHub/archive/refs/heads/main.zip).

 - Run 'npm install' to install all dependencies